Leaderboards¶

-The purpose of this feature is to allow players to see and participate in score-based Leaderboards.
+The purpose of this service is to allow players to see and participate in score-based Leaderboards.

 Leaderboards provide competitive ranking systems that encourage player engagement and retention by displaying player performance relative to others.